 As shown on the charts herewith, total patronage on Devon's bus network in 2018/19 (the last year for which data is unaffected by the COVID-19 pandemic) was approximately 23.7 million, a 10% reduction on the 2011/12 figure of 26.3 million.
 In 2019/20, this reduced slightly to 23.3 million, partially due to the imposition of a national lockdown in March 2020, but 2020/21 figures were most markedly impacted, with total patronage falling to just 8.1 million.
+Some recovery was apparent in 2021/22 with patronage rising to 14.7 million, and figures for the first half of 2022/23 are suggesting further growth towards 16 million, however there is still a way to go to reach prepandemic levels of patronage, and the further growth required to meet BSIP targets.

 It is worth noting the following:

-- Over the past decade, patronage has typically been split approximately 40:60 between concessionary and fare-paying passengers - In 2020/21, concessionary patronage proportionally reduced more than fare-paying patronage, meaning concessionary passengers made up just 30% of patronage in that year. - Overall figures hide some variation; in particular the tendency for growth services (for example those attached to new housing developments, such as Cranbrook in East Devon) to outweigh decline elsewhere. - Stronger services in areas of population growth, many boosted by kick-start developer funding, continue to record growth in fare-paying patronage. - There is an underlying tendency for weak rural services to continue declining; this can be attributed to population changes (loss of older, traditional bus users/incomers to the area having no interest in bus services).
-A decline in these services could also be due to bus cuts on some rural services in 2015.
+- Over the past decade, patronage has typically been split approximately 40:60 between concessionary and fare-paying passengers - During the COVID-19 pandemic, concessionary patronage has proportionally reduced more than fare-paying patronage, meaning concessionary passengers now make up just 30% of patronage, compared to approximately 40% pre-COVID-19. - Overall figures hide some variation; in particular the tendency for growth services (for example those attached to new housing developments, such as Cranbrook in East Devon) to outweigh decline elsewhere. - Stronger services in areas of population growth, many boosted by kick-start developer funding, continue to record growth in fare-paying patronage. - There is an underlying tendency for weak rural services to continue declining; this can be attributed to population changes (loss of older, traditional bus users/incomers to the area

-- In recent years, the age of eligibility for the concessionary bus pass has increased in line with the State Pension age, leading to a reduction in pass-holder numbers and a reduction in travel.
+- having no interest in bus services).
+A decline in these services could also be due to bus cuts on some rural services in 2015. - In recent years, the age of eligibility for the concessionary bus pass has increased in line with the State Pension age, leading to a reduction in pass-holder numbers and a reduction in travel.
 Younger pass-holders had generally always been the most frequent travellers. - Throughout the last decade, the significant majority (75-80%) of patronage has been on commercially operated services, with smaller proportions on financially supported services (15-20%) and Park & Ride services (5-10%). - In 2019/20, average weekday patronage across the bus network was of the order of 75,000 per day, compared to 60,000 and 20,000 per day on Saturdays and Sundays, respectively. - On weekdays, nearly 15% of patronage occurs during the morning peak (0700-0900), according to 2019/20 Stagecoach South West data, compared to only 7% and 3% on Saturdays and Sundays, respectively, partly reflecting the reduced service levels on weekends.
 Conversely, only 10% of weekday patronage occurs during the evening (1800-0000), compared to 15% and 16% on Saturdays and Sundays, respectively. - Devon bus patronage per capita declined from 37 trips per annum in 2014/15 to 29 trips per annum in 2019/20, according to Department for Transport data.
-Devon bus patronage per capita has typically been approximately 40% of the national (England) average and 80-90% of the regional (South West) average. - Park & Ride patronage has been most significantly impacted by the COVID-19 pandemic, with 2020/21 figures down 75% compared to 2019/20, compared to approximately 65% for supported and commercial patronage. - Figures for 2021/22 in the Figure 2-4 below are based on the first two quarters of the year from April to September 2021, then projected for the full year.
-This will be updated at the end of the remaining two quarters.
+Devon bus patronage per capita has typically been approximately 40% of the national (England) average and 80-90% of the regional (South West) average. - Park & Ride patronage has been most significantly impacted by the COVID-19 pandemic, with 2020/21 figures down 75% compared to 2019/20, compared to approximately 65% for supported and commercial patronage.
+These have showed some improvement, but do seem to have plateaued at 45% of pre-Covid patronage.
+This is largely attributed to a change in travel patterns due to home-working and changes in shopping habits.